Sudexq/iot-driver-drowsiness-detection/README.md

 ### Layer 1 — Rule-based Drowsiness Score

-Each sensor value is normalized to a 0–1 danger scale and combined with weights:
+Each sensor value is normalised to a 0–1 danger scale and combined with weights:

 ```
-score = blink × 0.25 + eye_closure × 0.30 + head_tilt × 0.25 + reaction × 0.20
+score = blink × 0.20 + eye_closure × 0.24 + head_tilt × 0.20
+      + reaction × 0.16 + phone_risk × 0.20
 ```

 | Score | Risk level |